The Invention of Paper

 Is it appropriate to include both Gutenberg and Ts'ai Lun among the ten most influential people who ever lived?
 In order to realize the full importance of the inventions of paper and printing, it is necessary to consider the relative cultural development of China and the West.
 Prior to the second century A.D., Chinese civilization was consistently less advanced than Western civilization.

-During the next millenium, China's accomplishments exceeded those of the West, and for a period of seven or eight centuries, Chinese civilization was by most standards the most advanced on earth.
+During the next millennium, China's accomplishments exceeded those of the West, and for a period of seven or eight centuries, Chinese civilization was by most standards the most advanced on earth.
 After the fifteenth century, however, western

 Europe outstripped China.
 Various cultural explanations for these changes have been advanced, but most such theories seem to ignore what I believe is the simplest explanation.